-But unfortunately, this version of village life may be popular in Hollywood and children's tales, its simply not what Timothy has found after over a decade of ministry in African villages.
+But unfortunately, while this version of village life may be popular in Hollywood and children's tales, it's simply not what Timothy has found after over a decade of ministry in African villages.

 "Rural Africa is deeply entrenched in witchcraft, suspicion and fear.
 Where God is ignored, so is love, charity, and kindness.
 Mercy and generosity towards the less fortunate are foreign to the indigenous worldview," Timothy observes.

 What is life really like in rural villages?

 1. "Brain Drain" has left many villages vulnerable.

 Anyone who is educated immediately leverages that education to move to the city, leaving the villages with little leadership and collective knowledge.

 That means the villages are a vacuum for medical, business, economic, health and spiritual experience, knowledge and information.